k3s

 k3s runs without VMs on Linux host, so it’s more stable than Rancher Desktop.

-direct access to k3s containers with extra tweaks.
+You can even direct access to k3s containers with extra tweaks.

 Chuma Takahiro